-After a summer spent in the air-conditioning, Scottsdale locals are itching to head outside once fall’s cooler weather arrives.
+After a summer spent in the air-conditioning, Scottsdale locals are itching to head outside once fall’s cooler weather arrives in mid-September and continues through November.
 These exciting activities make the most of the season’s temperate sunny days and cool nights.
 It’s no wonder we look forward to them every year!

 Fall and farmers’ markets go hand-in-hand!
 The lively Old Town Farmers Market (Saturday mornings, Oct.-May) features local growers and specialty food producers.
 Enjoy a wide variety of organic produce, local cheeses, artisan breads, local jams and honey, and seasonal specialties such as cider and apples.